Step 3. Ingest data sources and configure incident detection in Microsoft Sentinel

 Using UEBA allows Microsoft Sentinel to build behavioral profiles of your organization's entities across time and peer group to identify anomalous activity.
 This added utility aids in an expedition of determining if an asset has been compromised.
 Since it identifies peer group association this can also aid in determining the blast radius of said compromise.

-Step 3: Enable Analytic Rules
+Step 3: Enable analytic rules

-If you have enabled the Microsoft Defender XDR connector, a bi-directional sync between 365 Defender Incidents and Sentinel is automatically established.
-To avoid creating duplicate incidents for the same alerts, we recommend that customer turn off all Microsoft incident creation rules for Microsoft Defender XDR-integrated products (Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Microsoft Entra ID Protection).
-For more information, see Microsoft Defender XDR incidents and Microsoft incident creation rules.
+To avoid creating duplicate incidents for the same alerts, we recommend that you turn off all Microsoft incident creation rules for Microsoft Defender XDR-integrated products, including Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Microsoft Entra ID Protection.

-Microsoft Sentinel enables the Fusion Advanced multistage attack detection analytic rule by default to automatically identify multistage attacks.
-Leveraging anomalous behavior and suspicious activity events observed across the cyber kill chain, Microsoft Sentinel generates incidents that allow you to see the compromise incidents with two or more alert activities in it with a high degree of confidence.
+Using anomalous behavior and suspicious activity events observed across the cyber kill chain, Microsoft Sentinel generates incidents that allow you to see the compromise incidents with two or more alert activities in it with a high degree of confidence.

 • Microsoft Entra ID Protection